canonical/microcloud/doc/how-to/support.md

 (howto-support)=
 # How to get support

-For information about supported and compatible releases of MicroCloud and its components, see: {ref}`ref-releases-matrix`.
+Refer to {ref}`ref-releases-matrix` for the matrix of compatible releases across MicroCloud and its components.

 ## Community support